jawadman/CS30-Main-Project---J.Imran/proposal.md

  - Have bosses at the end for every level
  - Working platforms
  - Have a coherent story
+ - Have different boss Ais depending on bosses.

 ## Nice to have